 4. Make sure it’s accessible, conversational, and concise.

 Your sales copy shouldn’t be necessarily complicated or wordy.
 You’re not writing a novel or your dissertation, you’re writing a quick soundbite to make someone buy a product.
 Keep it simple and write with an approachable tone.
 Don’t use long run-on sentences or words you’d find on the SAT.
+As a copywriter, it's also important to use the right AI copywriting software as this will help you write high-quality and original copy.
 Some inaccessible copy might read like this:

 “The Waffletron 4000 is, without question, the most revolutionary, forward-thinking waffle iron on the market.
 As a parent, you have a multitude of different, trying responsibilities.
 The Waffletron 4000 will undoubtedly resolve any and all of them.”